MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/handling-control-requests.md

 ## Completing Requests

 The client driver must complete each NETREQUEST that it receives.
 Otherwise, the control request is left in a pending state.
+If the request can not be handled synchronously, the client driver must later complete the pending NETREQUEST.
+Forget to complete a pending request will cause the client driver to hang during its unbinding process.

 If the original request did not contain a large enough buffer, call [**NetRequestSetBytesNeeded**](netrequestsetbytesneeded.md), and then one of the following.